silvialupsa/employee-madness/README.md

 # Employee Data

-The application is used to store data about employees and equipment of a company.
-The app can always create, update, delete employees and equipment.
-Each employee can be set to present, give equipment, and the position changes according to their salary.
-Each page shows ten employees, and they can be sorted by name, position, and level.
+The application is designed for managing information about company employees and equipment.
+It provides functionalities to create, update, and delete both employees and equipment records.
+Each employee can have their presence status, be assigned equipment, and their position can be dynamically adjusted based on their salary.
+The application displays information in pages, with each page showing ten employees.
+Sorting options are available for organizing the data by name, position, and level.

 # Project Screen Shots